Code-Institute-Submissions/althea/README.md

 ## Project Goals:

-* Create an e-commerce site where consumers can comfortably purchase their regular needs rather than going to our Store physically.
+* Create an e-commerce site where consumers can purchase their basic daily needs from grocery food to household cleaning needs

+* Provide option for customers to do their grocery purchases in the comfort of their homes rather than risk getting infected of the pandemic when going out.

 ## User Stories: